gsx95/georgguessr/README.md

 * Play in your favorite places
   - Search for places
   - draw custom play areas
-  - play all big cities in your favorite country
+  - play in your country or continent
   - just play randomly in the whole world

 <p align="middle">